kxcdev/qdemo.jsoo-express/README.md

 A quick demo for the Js_of_ocaml + Node.js express stack

-#### status: work in progress
-- please note that currently there's no jsoo part involved yet

 ## Get started
 - you will need to setup git submodules correctly first. this can usually be achieved by running `git submodule update --init`